-- PIs are responsible for ensuring that all members of their research groups understand the norms and expectations regarding the sharing of information outside the group and for continually reinforcing those norms. - "Before embarking on collaborations involving China, PIs should develop assessments of the expected benefits of collaborating with the Chinese entity specifically, including broader benefits to MIT, the research community, and the country." - Faculty may receive compensation at any level for their outside work, but they should take into account that high-pay compensation for consulting with foreign entities may be considered by the wider community as endorsement of that entity's activities well beyond the specific service the faculty member provides.
+- PIs are responsible for ensuring that all members of their research groups understand the norms and expectations regarding the sharing of information outside the group and for continually reinforcing those norms. - In departments and fields where students are not members of research groups or laboratories and/or where graduate students commonly engage in research and scholarship that is independent from their advisors, these advisors should provide quidance to graduate students regarding international collaborations and student responsibilities for informing the department of such collaborations. - "Before embarking on collaborations involving China, PIs should develop assessments of the expected benefits of collaborating with the Chinese entity specifically, including broader benefits to MIT, the research community, and the country." - Faculty may receive compensation at any level for their outside work, but they should take into account that high-pay compensation for consulting with foreign entities may be considered by the wider community as endorsement of that entity's activities well beyond the specific service the faculty member provides.
 Faculty are advised to exercise extra caution before accepting compensation for outside activities from the Chinese government or from government-funded programs, and to disclose such activities fully in required disclosures of conflicts of interest and commitment and current and pending support.
-If faculty are considering entering into contractual relationships with Chinese entities as part of their outside work, they are encouraged to seek advice from MIT's Office of General Counsel before doing so. - Faculty should not participate in "talent recruitment" programs that are designed to transfer technology to China. - Faculty should not hesitate to recommend their MIT students or postdocs or other students they know for positions in China, but they should avoid writing letters of recommendation for non-MIT students in programs in which they have been paid to teach.
-They should also avoid playing organizational or administrative roles, either with or without compensation, in programs that seek to channel graduates into jobs in China. - MIT should not appoint as postdocs or visiting researchers individuals who are known by MIT to be currently employed by Chinese military and security institutions. - Responsibility for determining who is admitted or accepted from overseas by U.S. universities is shared with the federal government, through the exercise of the latter's visa-granting authorities.
+If faculty are considering entering into contractual relationships with Chinese entities as part of their outside work, they are encouraged to seek advice from MIT's Office of General Counsel before doing so. - Faculty should not participate in "talent recruitment" programs that are designed to transfer technology to China. - Faculty should not hesitate to recommend their MIT students or postdocs or other students they know for positions in China, but they should avoid writing letters of recommendation for non-MIT students in programs in which they have been paid to teach with a quid pro quo that they write such letters.
+They should also avoid playing organizational or administrative roles, either with or without compensation, in programs that seek to channel graduates into jobs in China. - MIT should not appoint as postdocs or visiting researchers individuals who are known by MIT to be currently employed by Chinese military and security institutions.

+- Responsibility for determining who is admitted or accepted from overseas by U.S. universities is shared with the federal government, through the exercise of the latter's visa-granting authorities.
 Further clarification and stabilization of federal visa and immigration policies governing admittance of students from China is urgently needed.
 We urge that federal policies restricting student visa eligibility be clearly specified and limited in scope.
 Our primary concern today is that the continuing uncertainty about federal visa and immigration policies is deterring outstanding Chinese students and scholars from applying to MIT and other universities and from staying in the U.S. once here.
-This situation has negative implications not only for MIT but more broadly for the strength of the U.S. science, technology, and innovation enterprise.

-- MIT should expand the opportunities available to our students to become knowledgeable about China's history, society, culture, language, politics, economic development, and science, and to develop practical, hands-on knowledge of Chinese business practices and innovation capabilities.
-Other resources should be developed to help MIT faculty experts and their students gain a deeper understanding of Chinese scientific and technological capabilities and advances. - Finally, we propose that a committee of MIT faculty and staff should be tasked with planning for the implementation of these recommendations and monitoring progress toward the goals we have identified in this report.
+This situation has negative implications not only for MIT but more broadly for the strength of the U.S. science, technology, and innovation enterprise. - MIT should expand the opportunities available to our students to become knowledgeable about China's history, society, culture, language, politics, economic development, and science, and to develop practical, hands-on knowledge of Chinese business practices and innovation capabilities.
+Other resources should be developed to help MIT faculty experts and their students gain a deeper understanding of Chinese scientific and technological capabilities and advances. - Finally, we propose that a committee of MIT faculty and staff should be tasked with planning for the implementation of these recommendations.